 Pull the left leg forward till it bends and touches the back of your right leg.
 The right leg should by now be wrapped around the left leg.
 You will find yourself in a tilted cross-legged position and your left hand still in air.

-Now move into a crab position by bringing your right leg out from around left leg.
+Move into a crab position by bringing your right leg out from around left leg.
 Then plant the right foot down, next to the left foot that is shoulder width apart.
-The left hand should be placed on the floor behind you.
+Place your left hand on the floor behind you.

 Keep you right hand up and move your right leg behind you.